OfficeDev/msteams-docs.ja-JP/msteams-platform/tabs/how-to/access-teams-context.md

     "hostClientType": "The type of host client.
-Possible values are android, ios, web, desktop, rigel", "frameContext": "The context where tab URL is loaded (for example, content, task, setting, remove, sidePanel)", "sharepoint": "The SharePoint context is available only when hosted in SharePoint", "tenantSKU": "The license type for the current user tenant", "userLicenseType": "The license type for the current user", "parentMessageId": "The parent message ID from which this task module is launched", "ringId": "The current ring ID",
+Possible values are android, ios, web, desktop, rigel", "frameContext": "The context where tab URL is loaded (for example, content, task, setting, remove, sidePanel)", "sharepoint": "The SharePoint context is available only when hosted in SharePoint", "tenantSKU": "The license type for the current user tenant.
+Possible values are enterprise, free, edu, unknown", "userLicenseType": "The license type for the current user", "parentMessageId": "The parent message ID from which this task module is launched", "ringId": "The current ring ID",